liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 ## Verify web application settings
 <a name="verifywebapp"> </a>

-In SharePoint hybrid, federated users can send requests to SharePoint in Microsoft 365 from any SharePoint Server web application that's configured to use Integrated Windows authentication with NTLM.
+In SharePoint hybrid, federated users can send requests to SharePoint in Microsoft 365 from any SharePoint Server web application that's configured to use Integrated Windows authentication with NTLM or Kerberos.

 For example, you have to make sure that the on-premises search center site(s) that you want to use in your solution are configured to use Integrated Windows authentication with NTLM.
 If they're not, you have to either reconfigure the web application to use Windows authentication with NTLM or use a search center site on a web application that meets this requirement.
 You also have to make sure that the users who expect search results to be returned from SharePoint in Microsoft 365 are federated users.